temporalio/documentation/docs/go-create-workflows.md

 Let’s deconstruct the declaration above:

 - The first parameter to the function is **ctx workflow.Context**.
-This is a required parameter for all Workflow functions and is used by the Temporal client library to pass execution context.
+This is a required parameter for all Workflow functions and is used by the Temporal Go SDK to pass execution context.
-  Virtually all the client library functions that are callable from the Workflow functions require this **ctx** parameter.
+  Virtually all the Go SDK functions that are callable from the Workflow functions require this **ctx** parameter.
 This **context** parameter is the same concept as the standard **context.Context** provided by Go.
 The only difference between **workflow.Context** and **context.Context** is that the **Done()** function in **workflow.Context** returns